rorymalcolm/cf-workers-typescript-esmodules-example/README.md

 ## What?

-An example of using the new style ESModules syntax for a CF Worker in TypeScript
+An example of using the new style ESModules syntax for a Cloudflare Worker in TypeScript

 ## Why?